life-itself/community/content/programs/2023/long-term-residencies.md

 Ideal candidates are those who resonate with these principles and practices and are ready to explore their impact on a personal and communal level.
 In other words people who feel to be engaged as secular monk in a postural collective exeprience .
 Interested individuals are encouraged to apply by september 30th, 2023, to join this venture that emphasizes the deep ontological effects  of living together within a structure.

+To give you an odea of how your day will look like here is the schedule we used in last collective time at the Hub
+- 7 to 8 am : just sitting in Dojo
+- 8h00 - 8H45 am  breakfast and dishes
+- 9 to 10 am : collective care for cooking , cleaning, gardening, all what needs to be taken care of in the space
+- 10 - 12h30 : co - working
+- 13h00 buffet lunch and dishes
+- 14h00 to 5h00 co working
+- 5h30 : body care ( somodebdy offers a session
+- 18h30 : prep dinner team finish meal
+- 19h00 : table dinner and dishes

+Besides the daily structure, there will be once a week a regulatory circle and emergent offering sessions at nights to be organized among participants.
+Week ends don't have any frame.
+During that time spontanous cooking and eating organisation happens.
+This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.